Paul VI Catholic High School: Boys soccer

-2015 Virginia State Champs (VISAA)
+The soccer team won the state championship in 2010 and 2015.

 Boys lacrosse

-The PVI men's lacrosse program made its first appearance in both the State Championship and WCAC Championship games in 2013.
+The PVI men's lacrosse program made its first appearances in the WCAC championship in 1993 and 1994.
+They made a first appearance in the State Championship and another trip to the WCAC Championship game in 2013.
 In 2014, professional lacrosse player Steven Brooks became offensive coordinator.
 The lacrosse program has made a final four every year since 2013.
 Since 2013, the men's lacrosse program has been ranked in the top 25 three different times and has stayed in the top 50.
 In 2018, the team won its first Virginia Independent Schools Athletic Association (VISAA) Division I boys' lacrosse State Championship.

 Girls soccer

-On November 5, 2016, the Lady Panthers took home the Washington Catholic Athletic Association (WCAC) Girls Varsity Soccer title for the first time since 1993, when the league was named the "Catholic Girls Athletic Association".
+On November 5, 2016, the Lady Panthers took home the Washington Catholic Athletic Association (WCAC) girls soccer title for the first time since 1993, when the league was named the "Catholic Girls Athletic Association.
+They won it again in 2024.”

 Other sports

-Athletics at the school include cross country, golf (co-ed), ice hockey (co-ed), swimming and diving, tennis (boys and girls), indoor track (winter), track and field, wrestling, volleyball (boys and girls), field hockey, cheerleading, dance team, softball, Special Olympics soccer, basketball.
+Athletics at the school include cross country, golf (co-ed), ice hockey (co-ed), swimming and diving, tennis (boys and girls), indoor track (winter), track and field, wrestling, volleyball (boys and girls), field hockey, cheerleading, dance team, softball, Special Olympics soccer, and basketball.

 Scandal

-There was a high-profile scandal at PVI in 1999 when it was discovered that 16-year-old student Jonathan Taylor Spielberg, who claimed to be Steven Spielberg's nephew, was actually Anoushirvan Fakhran, a 27-year-old pornographic actor from Tehran, Iran.
+There was a high-profile scandal at PVI in 1999 when it was discovered that 16-year-old student Jonathan Taylor Spielberg, who claimed to be Steven Spielberg's nephew, was actually Anoushirvan Fakhran, a 27-year-old man from Tehran, Iran.
 After repeated truancy by Fakhran, school officials contacted DreamWorks to see if Spielberg had any information about his "nephew".
 When it was discovered that Spielberg only had nieces, a police investigation followed.
 Fakhran was arrested and later pleaded guilty to forgery.
-Fakhran was sentenced to two years and eleven months of probation, was ordered to perform 100 hours of community service, and was barred from having contact with minors.
+Fakhran was given an 11-month suspended sentence and placed on two years' probation.